johnblessmbunga/Carbon-Growth-Emission-Dasboard/README.md

 This project is licensed under MIT license.

 ### Acknowledgements
-Thanks to the os library for providing backend framework.
+Thanks to the Kagglehub, os, pandas, tkinter, and openpyxl  library for providing backend framework.
+Addtionally I extend my thanks to Samith Chimminiyan for creating and sharing dataset on Kagglehub